kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 - deploy.yaml
 - service.yaml
 ```

 # Annotations
 ## Add Annotations
-Add annotations to all Resources in a project with the `commonAnnotations` field.
-This will override values for annotations keys that already exist. annotations are propagated to Pod Templates.
+Add annotations to all Resources in a project with the [`commonAnnotations`] field.
+This will override values for annotations keys that already exist.
+Annotations are propagated to Pod templates.

 The following example adds common annotations to a Deployment.